-Each student is evaluated twice each semester in terms of his or her work ethic: at midterm and at the end of the semester.
+Each student in an occupational course is evaluated twice each semester in terms of his or her work ethic: at midterm and at the end of the semester.
 This evaluation is reflected in a separate grade on a student's transcript.
-Attributes measured as a part of work ethics are attendance, character, teamwork, appearance, attitude, productivity, organizational skills, communication, cooperation, and respect.
-Students in online classes also receive work ethics grades.
+Students in online courses also receive work ethics grades.
 Attributes measured are those appropriate to online instruction.
+Work Ethics grades are not given in Learning Support courses, and are given at the instructor's discretion in General Education courses.

-Grading scale is as follows: 3=Exceeds Expectations; 2=Meets Expectations; 1=Needs Improvement; and 0=Unacceptable.
-Work Ethics grades are not given in Learning Support classes
+The grading scale is as follows: 3=Exceeds Expectations; 2=Meets Expectations; 1=Needs Improvement; and 0=Unacceptable.